Income Tax Calculator

-Adoption Credit—The non-refundable tax credit for qualified expenses to certain level for each child adopted, whether via public foster care, domestic private adoption, or international adoption.
+Adoption Credit–This is a non-refundable tax credit for qualified expenses up to a certain level for each child adopted, whether via public foster care, domestic private adoption, or international adoption.

 Education & Retirement

-Saver's Credit–Non-refundable credit incentivize low and moderate income taxpayers to make retirement contributions to qualified retirement accounts.
-50%, 30%, or 10% of retirement accounts contributions up to $2,000 ($4,000 if married filing jointly) can be credited, depending on adjusted gross income.
-Must be at least 18, not a full-time student, nor claimed as a dependent on another person's return.
+Saver's Credit–Non-refundable credit incentivizes low and moderate-income taxpayers to make retirement contributions to qualified retirement accounts.
+50%, 30%, or 10% of retirement account contributions up to $2,000 ($4,000 if married filing jointly) can be credited, depending on adjusted gross income.
+Must be at least 18, not a full-time student, and cannot be claimed as a dependent on another person's return.

 American Opportunity Credit–Generally for qualified education expenses paid for an eligible student in their first four years of higher education.
 There is a maximum annual credit of $2,500 per student.
 If the credit brings tax liability down to $0, 40% of the remainder (up to $1,000) can be refunded.

 Lifetime Learning Credit–Unlike the education tax credit right above it, this one can be used for graduate school, undergraduate expenses, and professional or vocational courses.
-Can be up to $2,000 for eligible students, but is entirely nonrefundable.
+It can be up to $2,000 for eligible students but is entirely non-refundable.

 Residential Energy Credit–Residential properties powered by solar, wind, geothermal, or fuel-cell technology can qualify.
 However, generated electricity from these sources must be used inside the home.